 Ayalim is a Zionist movement, founded in 2002 in light of David Ben-Gurion's vision, wishing to change the balance between the country's center and its periphery.
-Since the start of the war, and with the support of the Jewish Federations, the student villages in Ashalim, Dimona, and Yerucham have opened their homes and their hearts to the residents of the Gaza envelope.
-The students' volunteers are hosting them in the village's apartments, as well as takin care of their every need, including purchasing equipment, clothing, food, etc.
+Since the start of the war, with the support of the Jewish Federations, the student villages in Ashalim, Dimona, and Yerucham opened their hearts and their homes to the residents of the Gaza envelope, hosting evacuees in student village apartments and assisted them in purchasing necessary equipment, clothing, food, etc.